-The AM degree (master of arts) from SSA, which is equivalent to an MSW, provides a broader educational and experiential foundation that combines direct social work practice with policy development, interdisciplinary research, and social science theory.
+The AM degree (master of arts) from SSA provides a broad educational and experiential foundation that combines direct social work practice with policy development, interdisciplinary research, and social science theory.
 The comprehensive and interdisciplinary nature of the AM degree translates into greater flexibility and choice in your future career.

 In the doctoral program, you have the flexibility of designing your own course of study in tandem with related disciplines across the University of Chicago, home to some of the world's leading scholars in the social sciences.
 The PhD in social work opens doors to university-level research and teaching positions, and high-level policy research.

 Last year, more than 95 percent of master's students received merit- and need-based financial aid, including full and partial tuition scholarships, paid fellowships, and work study.
 All students admitted into the SSA doctoral program receive full funding, which covers up to five years of tuition and fees.